TREASURIES-U.S. yields inch down but interest rate fears linger

 The data rounded off "a month of strong activity releases and suggests business investment will hold up a bit better in the first quarter than we had thought," Capital Economics said in a note.

-U.S. Treasury 10-year yields US10YT=RR were last seen at 3.918%, down about three basis points from Friday.
+U.S. Treasury 10-year yields US10YT=RR were last seen at 3.921%, down nearly three basis points from Friday.

-Two-year yields, which more closely track investor expectations on the path of interest rates, were almost unchanged at 4.796%.
-On Friday, they hit three-and-a-half-month highs on the back of data showing that U.S. consumer spending rebounded sharply in January and inflation accelerated.
+Two-year yields, which more closely track investor expectations on the path of interest rates, were about one point lower at 4.792%.
+On Friday, they had hit three-and-a-half-month highs after data showing that U.S. consumer spending rebounded sharply in January and inflation accelerated.

 Price